 Guru Tip: Instead of manually typing out IFERRORs around each of my formulas, I have a personal macro that will automatically do it for me!
-Check out Wrapping an IFERROR Function Around Your Formulas from the Excel Code Vault
+Check out Wrapping an IFERROR Function Around Your Formulas.

 This is a must for any situation where you are trying to subtotal data that relies on dividing.
 When you have data that could hit zero and that data is the divisor (an example could be a specific product's volume for a given month), there may be instances where your formula tries to divide by zero.

 In case you didn't know, it is mathematically impossible to divide by zero!

 Anyways, formulas such as SUM and AVERAGE really don't like it when you try to feed them errors.
 So, in order to keep them happy you can add an IFERROR formula to prevent any errors from getting to them.

 Perform Multiple Table Lookups

 Have you ever had instances when you needed to perform a VLOOKUP function across multiple tabs or sets of data?
 With nested IFERROR functions you can create this functionality very easily!
 Since a VLOOKUP outputs an #N/A error when it cannot find an exact match, you can keep nesting IFERROR functions to look at however many datasets you need until a match is found.
 Here's an example to show you how you can write a single formula to perform HLOOKUPs across two sets of data (as shown above):

 Now that I have gone through some scenarios that I typically use IFERROR with, I want to hear why you use the function.
 Drop me a note in the comments section below!